Have you done much online shopping in the past?

 Furthermore, when the company behind it listed on the stock market, it was the biggest Initial Public Offering (a.k.a IPO) in human history.

-Yet, it is very possible than many of you have never heard of them.
+Yet, it is very possible that you have never heard of them!

 That’s OK, you don’t have to feel bad about that.